kwsgmbh/zephyr/samples/drivers/led/lp5569/README.rst

 ********

 This sample controls 9 LEDs connected to an LP5569 driver.
-The sample turns all LEDs on one by one with a 1 second delay between each.
-Then it fades all LEDs until they are off again.
-Afterwards, it turns them all on at once, waits a second, and turns them all back off.
+The sample turns all LEDs on and switches all LEDs off again within a one second interval.
-This pattern then repeats indefinitely.

 Building and Running
 ********************